dmonskull/DMONET3/README.md

 ### DMONET 3.0
->Hope you enjoy :)
+>We hope you enjoy using it! 😊

 ---

+If you're planning to compile the source code to create your own executable, please note that a DevExpress License is required.
+Additionally, make sure to copy the "Screenshots", "INIs", and "Images" folders from the provided "Tools" folder into the following directory:

+DMONET3\TestUI\bin\Debug

-If you plan on compiling the source code to create your own executable you will need a Dev Express License!
+These folders are essential for proper functionality if you plan on compiling your own executable.
-But feel free to take a peek into source code an do as you please!

----
+For those not compiling the source code, the downloaded .rar/.zip file is already fully set up and ready to use.
+Simply extract and run!